10 Tips for Securing Your Home When on Holidays

 Tip 9: A barking dog can be a sign you’re away

 I will say it upfront.
 I am against leaving your pets outside while you’re away and have someone come over to feed them.
 Your pet should not be considered as a tool to use in securing your home.
 A barking dog is an indicator to a burglar that you’re away.
-If a burglar wants to break into your home, there is a possibility they will bait your dog (which means your dog is likely to die) and then break into your home.
+If a burglar wants to break into your home, there is a possibility they will bait your dog (which means your dog is likely to die slowly and painfully) and then break into your home.
 Don’t risk your dog’s life because you think it will be a deterrent to a burglar.
 Check out my blog Who Looks After Your Pets While Your Away.

 Tip 10: Set your answering machine or have calls redirected